Skip to content

 • Every new listing is AI-scored 1–5 against your plain-language rules, with a make/model gate and per-model price bands — a ping means a real match, not just a keyword hit.

-check cadence on fast watches (Pro: 2 of 10; Premium: all 10)
+speed to alert on fast watches — the moment a listing goes live (Pro: 2 of 10; Premium: all 10)

 ~1 sec